Noorain464/ai_startup_mentor/README.md

-# Startup Idea Validator — A Multi-Agent System
+# AI Startup Mentor — A Multi-Agent System

 > An AI "startup mentor" that takes a raw startup idea and runs it through a pipeline of
 > specialized agents — validating the problem, researching the market, defining strategy,